sourabhkv/ytdl/README.md

 Click Launch button after downloading.<br>
 You are ready to go 🚀.<br>

+### Update application
+Starting with `Meteor` latest 2 version will be eligible for updates.
+User will get warning before support ends.
+Auto-Updater will check for updates every 2 days, can also be checked manually by clicking update button.

 ## FAQ
 **Youtube-dl GUI not installing**<br>
 *Click on more info then run anyway.*<br>